Grandma’s tent saloon

 “Gideon McGraw,” he told her, then added swiftly in the same breath.
-“And you must be, Grandma?”
+“You must be, Grandma?”

 “Well … welcome then, Mr. McGraw.
 What would you like to drink whiskey or beer?”

 “Please, call me, Gideon,” he instructed her kindly.
-“Michael tells me you keep a barrel of cold beer out back for your special guests?”
+“Michael tells me you keep a barrel of cool beer out back for your special guests?”

 “He must have taken a liking to you, Gid …” She started but checked herself harshly with a forceful stub to her big toe against the tea chest at her feet.
-At the same instant, she drew away from Gideon and placed a quivering hand to her mouth.
+At the same instant, she drew away from Gideon and placed a claw-like hand over her mouth.

 Gideon couldn’t help but notice her discomfort and reached out, placing a hard, calloused palm on top of her small, wrinkled hand resting on the countertop.
 “Good rearing… heh?”
 He grinned again.